Boasbabs/paysmosmo/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+The site was deployed on [Netlify](https://natter-paysmosmo.netlify.com/) for more information.

 ### `npm run eject`